abetten/orbiter/README.md

 Common Problems during Installation:
-If you get an error message like this: parser.yacc:4.1-5: invalid directive: `%code' parser.yacc:4.7-14: syntax error, unexpected identifier it means you have an old version of bison / flax.
+If you get an error message like this:

+parser.yacc:4.1-5: invalid directive: `%code' parser.yacc:4.7-14: syntax error, unexpected identifier

+it means you have an old version of bison / flex.
 Please update your bison and flex software.
 On Macintosh, use brew.
 On Linux, user your package manager.

 Anton Betten